Homeless numbers in Merced County have gone down, advocates say

 454

-The number of homeless people in the city of Merced is down 18.8 percent compared to last year, with 177 people counted living on the streets, numbers show.

 Housing homeless veterans has been a particular focus of area advocates.
-The tally found 17 homeless veterans this year compared to 25 in 2016, the Continuum reported.
+The tally found 17 homeless veterans this year compared with 25 in 2016, saying eight were placed in housing, the Continuum reported.

-Los Banos was the only area counted that saw an increase.
-Sixteen more homeless people in Los Banos increased the total to 78 homeless, a 25.8 percent, numbers show.

 “The homeless are on the move.
 We want them to get help.
 We want them to use the shelters,” Carrigan said.
 “We don’t want people sleeping on the streets, in the bushes or the parks.
-It’s not humane, it’s not civilized.
-It’s not anything that we should want for our brothers or sisters, sons or daughters.”
+It’s not humane.
+It’s not civilized.
+It’s not anything that we should want for our brothers or sisters, sons or daughters.

+Los Banos was the only area counted that saw an increase.
+Sixteen more homeless people in Los Banos brought the total to 78 homeless, a 25.8 percent, numbers show.

+The Rev. Steve Hammond, Los Banos’ point man on homelessness, said “new faces” account for the rise on the West Side.
+The pastor at Bethel Community Church said some of the new faces came from out of the area, while others have roots in Los Banos.

 But they have to be trying to get the help we have available, or they need to move on somewhere else.